4imothy/gret/README.md

-gret (Global Regular Expression Tree) is a command-line utility designed to search through directories and files for a regex expression that matches while respecting *.gitignore* and *.ignore* files, the results are presented in a tree format.
+gret (Global Regular Expression Tree) is a command-line utility designed to search through directories and files for a regex expression that matches while respecting *.gitignore* and *.ignore* files, the results are presented in a tree format and a menu can be spawned to select from.

 https://github.com/4imothy/gret/assets/40186632/07043fef-4376-433a-90a2-33c3913570dd